kaichaosun/blog/content/post/kubernetes-basics.md

 ## Elements in k8s
 * API server: the way to interact with k8s cluster.
 * Kubelet: monitor containers in a node, communicate with master node.

+### Pods
-* Pods: Pods can be composed of one or a group of containers that share the same execution environment.
+Pods can be composed of one or a group of containers that share the same execution environment.

 ![Pod properties]()